 Mix a cup into a gallon of water to make enriching “castings tea” to add to potted or garden plants during the growing season.
 This is most recommended for foliage plants needing added nitrogen.

 Peat moss is naturally organic and one of nature’s most effective soil amendments.
 It quickly adds loads of organic matter, which increases soil water retention and aeration, and its acid pH (3.5-4.5) will lower the pH of alkaline soils.
 This makes it the perfect amendment for clay-rich and alkaline soils.
 Acid-loving plants, such as blueberries, rhododendrons, azaleas, and camellias, also grow best in garden soil amended with peat moss.

 Apply peat to the soil in spring and till it in well.
 Peat moss is naturally dry, so we recommend opening bags and lightly wetting the contents before tilling.
 This will reduce airborne peat and ensure it incorporates well into your soil.
-If you have a loamy soil that is more friable, consider turning the peat into the soil by hand.
-Much of the peat will break down in a season, so if you plan to plant new perennial and woody plants in fall, be sure to add additional peat at planting time.
+If you have loamy soil that is more friable, consider turning the peat into the soil by hand.
+Much of the peat will break down in a season, so if you plan to plant new perennials and woody plants in the fall, be sure to add additional peat at planting time.

 Compressed bales of BLACK GOLD® Canadian Sphagnum Peat Moss go far—with our largest bales covering as much as 3.8 cubic feet.
 BLACK GOLD® Peat Moss Plus is just offered in smaller bags; the easy-to-wet formula is recommended for indoor and outdoor container gardening.
 Both are OMRI® Listed for organic gardening.

 Two of the most important basic mineral additives to potting mix blends are perlite and vermiculite.
 Both are essential potting mix components.
 They can also be used on their own for leaf- and stem-cutting propagation or at-home hydroponic growing.